The requirements to substitute teach in Denver depend on whether you’re working for a school district, charter, or private school.

 Specific teaching experience related to the age group and subject you want to sub for

 Decide what you want from your substitute position

 If you don’t know what you want yet, that’s okay too!
-Substitute teaching is a great way to get your foot in the door and figure out what you like.
+Substitute teaching in Denver is a great way to get your foot in the door and figure out what you like.
 It’s also a great way to make quick money while helping out your community.

 Length of cover

 Do you want to provide long-term cover for teachers that are going to be gone for an extended period, or would you prefer to come in when a staff member is out for a day or two?
 Long-term cover offers stable work and pay, but short-term allows you a lot of flexibility in your schedule.

 Starting out, you may prefer to accept substitute teaching assignments that match your experience as well as your goals.